 Independent and collegiate league baseball is another great baseball option.
 The level of play may be a step below the Minors, but your kids will have as much — if not more — fun.
 You may see some past or future big league starts.
 Best of all, it’s only a fraction of the cost.

 Long Island Ducks — Just an hour east of Queens in Central Islip and only a short Uber ride from the nearest Long Island Railroad stop are the Ducks.
 This original member of the independent Atlantic League always competes for the title.
-Kis under age 3 are free but must sit on an adult’s lap.
+Kids under age 3 are free but must sit on an adult’s lap.
 Children age 14 and under can join the Kids Club to receive discounts and special deals.
 Watch for special on-field events and promotions.

 New York Boulders — Also part of the Frontier League, the (formerly Rockland) Boulders play in a beautiful ballpark in Pomona, N.Y., about 80 minutes by car north of Manhattan.
 In addition to a playground, there’s also a batting cage, a mini-golf course and mini-train ride.
 All have a clear view to the field so you don’t miss the on-field action.
 Plus, the players exit the field through the stands so stick around after the game for autographs and photos (see the photo at the top of this post).

 Staten Island FerryHawks — New in 2022 is this independent Atlantic League team.
-They play in the newly renovated former home of the Single A Yankees affiliate.
+They play in the recently renovated former home of the Single A Yankees affiliate.
 It’s a short walk from the Staten Island ferry.
 Children 3 years or younger are not required to have a ticket during game days.
 Kids can run the bases after Sunday home games.

 Photos: Kevin McKeever